Delta Universal Format (UniForm) allows you to read Delta tables with Iceberg clients.

 Hive Metastore (HMS) must be configured as the catalog.
-See the <AS> documentation for how to configure Apache Spark to use Hive Metastore.
+See the HMS documentation for how to configure Apache Spark to use Hive Metastore.

 Enabling Delta UniForm sets the Delta table feature

-IcebergCompatV1, a write protocol feature.
+IcebergCompatV2, a write protocol feature.
 Only clients that support this table feature can write to enabled tables.
-You must use Delta Lake 3.0 or above to write to Delta tables with this feature enabled.
+You must use Delta Lake 3.1 or above to write to Delta tables with this feature enabled.

-The following table property enables UniForm support for Iceberg.
+The following table properties enable UniForm support for Iceberg.

 iceberg is the only valid value.